Serena Williams loses to Raducanu; US Open next - WHIZ News

 She briskly left the court after the match, waving to the crowd as she exited.

-Raducanu, a 19-year-old from Britain, faces veteran Victoria Azarenka in Wednesday’s second round.
-She has not won a title since her out-of-nowhere triumph at the U.S. Open last year.
+Raducanu, who faces veteran Victoria Azarenka in Wednesday’s second round, has not won a title since her out-of-nowhere triumph at the U.S. Open last year.

+In the men’s draw, top-ranked Daniil Medvedev of Russia advanced to the third round, beating 24th-ranked Botic van de Zandschlup 6-4, 7-5.

+Medvedev, banned by Wimbledon for his country’s invasion of Ukraine, was coming off a second-round loss to Wimbledon finalist Nick Kyrgios last week in Canada.

 The tournament lost another big name, Coco Gauff, when she retired from her match against qualifier Marie Bouzkova with a left ankle injury.
 Gauff had her ankle taped after the first set and dropped out after the first game of the second set.